yashvanthbalaji/simplewebserver/README.md

 ![alt text](<Screenshot (45)-1.png>)

 ## RESULT:
-The program for implementing simple webserve!
+The program for implementing simple webserver is executed successfully.